lightonai/vllm/README.md

 bash docker/pull.sh vllm:latest
 ```

-Run the container (with Command-R model in this case):
+Run the container (with Llama3 8B in this case):

 ```bash
 docker run --runtime nvidia --gpus all \